-- 109. (1) The Governor may make regulations for the purposes of this Act. - (2) Without limiting the generality of subsection (1), regulations may be made under that subsection for or in relation to all or any of the following matters: - (a) further procedural or other requirements in connection with registrations and applications; - (b) the control and enforcement and, if relevant, the disbursement of bonds of indemnity or other forms of security given in respect of any matter; - (c) the business arrangements and conduct of bookmakers and bookmakers' agents; - (d) the control and regulation of betting by and with bookmakers, including, but not limited to, the following: - (i) betting tickets and betting sheets; - (ii) the laying and displaying of odds;

-- (iii) winning, losing, void and disputed bets; - (iv) types of bets and the conditions applicable to each type of bet; - (v) the settlement of bets; - (e) the control and regulation of telephone betting endorsements; - (f) the keeping of records and accounts on any matter by clubs or bookmakers or other persons, and the consequences of the loss or destruction of such records or accounts; - (g) the provision, to the Director, of information or returns on any matter by clubs or bookmakers or other persons involved in the racing industry; - (h) betting supervisors, branding officers and stipendiary stewards, including their duties and the nature and enforcement of their powers. - (3) The regulations may - - (a) be of general or limited application; and - (b) be made so as to apply differently according to matters, limitations or restrictions, whether as to time, circumstance or otherwise, specified in the regulations; and - (c) authorise any matter to be determined, applied or regulated by the Director; and - (d) authorise any matter relating to the powers or functions of a Council to be determined, applied or regulated by that Council; and
+- 109. (1) The Governor may make regulations for the purposes of this Act. - (2) Without limiting the generality of subsection (1), regulations may be made under that subsection for or in relation to all or any of the following matters: - (a) further procedural or other requirements in connection with registrations and applications; - (b) the control and enforcement and, if relevant, the disbursement of bonds of indemnity or other forms of security given in respect of any matter: - (c) the business arrangements and conduct of bookmakers and bookmakers' agents; - (d) the control and regulation of betting by and with bookmakers, including, but not limited to, the following: - (i) betting tickets and betting sheets; - (ii) the laying and displaying of odds; - (iii) winning, losing, void and disputed bets; - (iv) types of bets and the conditions applicable to each type of bet; - (v) the settlement of bets; - (e) the control and regulation of telephone betting endorsements: - (f) the keeping of records and accounts on any matter by clubs or bookmakers or other persons, and the consequences of the loss or destruction of such records or accounts:

-- (e) authorise any matter relating to the powers or functions of the TRAB to be determined, applied or regulated by the TRAB or its chairperson. - (4) The regulations may - - (a) provide that a contravention of any of the regulations is an offence; and - (b) provide, in relation to any such offence, for the imposition of a fine not exceeding 25 penalty units and, in the case of a continuing offence, a further fine not exceeding 2.5 penalty units for each day during which the offence continues.
+- (h) stipendiary stewards and other racing officials, including their functions and the nature and enforcement of their powers. - (3) The regulations may - - (a) be made so as to apply differently according to such factors as are specified in the regulations; and - (b) authorise any matter to be from time to time determined, applied or regulated by the Director; and - (c) authorise any matter relating to the functions or powers of a Council to be determined, applied or regulated by that Council; and - (d) authorise any matter relating to the functions or powers of a regulatory panel to be determined, applied or regulated by that panel; and - (e) authorise any matter relating to the functions or powers of the TRAB to be determined, applied or regulated by the TRAB or its chairperson. - (4) The regulations may - - (a) provide that a contravention of any of the regulations is an offence; and - (b) provide, in relation to any such offence, for the imposition of a fine not exceeding 25 penalty units and, in the case of a continuing offence, a further fine not exceeding 2.5 penalty units for each day during which the offence continues.